Welcome to the Interactive Guide

 Further on, see the unusual brick bonding on the walls.
 As you reach the High Street look at the old graffiti carved in the sandstone wall.
 Please don’t add to it!

-Opposite you is the terrace called Cards Place which replaced the insanitary cottages (below, right) in 1900.
+Opposite you is the terrace called Cards Place which replaced the insanitary cottages known as Hardings (below, right), completed in 1900.
 It was named after Philip Card who lived where the greengrocer’s shop is now.
 Can you read the Latin inscription?
 It means: “I however and my household serve the Lord”.
+To the right of the inscription you will notice the Pagan symbol of ‘The Green Man’.

 To your left, the building projecting towards the High Street was here in 1450, and so is almost certainly the oldest and earliest documented building.
-This was Upper Trumpkins, part of a farm holding which stretched eastwards to the end of the High Street.
-The Poacher, you passed earlier, marks the extent of this holding.
+This was Upper Trumpkins, part of a farm holding which stretched eastwards to the end of the High Street as far as where The Poacher (you passed earlier) is now.
 A later incarnation was as Curds’ Store.
+Upper Trumpkins and Hardings, as seen above, marked the eastern extent of the High Street until Townfield House was built on Town Field (Now South Avenue Recreation Ground).

 Cross over the street by Pitt Lane, which originally led to saw-pits.